 Criminal proceedings may be brought for a breach of a WHS offence provision.
 Generally, the regulator will bring the prosecution however, it may also be brought by an inspector who has been authorised by the regulator, or the Department of Public Prosecutions.
 This will vary between jurisdictions.

 If no prosecution is brought after 6 months, but not later than 12 months after the incident has occurred, a person can request the regulator begin a prosecution.
 For further information on the requirements in your jurisdiction you should contact your WHS regulator.

 Category 1, 2 and 3 offences

 There are three categories of offences under the model WHS Act for a breach of a health and safety duty.

-Category 1 – a duty holder, without reasonable excuse, engages in conduct that recklessly exposes a person to a risk of death or serious injury or illness.
+A duty holder, without reasonable excuse, engages in conduct that recklessly exposes a person to a risk of death or serious injury or illness.
 This is the most serious category.

-Category 2 – a duty holder fails to comply with a health and safety duty that exposes a person to risk of death or serious injury or illness.
+A duty holder fails to comply with a health and safety duty that exposes a person to risk of death or serious injury or illness.

-Category 3 – a duty holder fails to comply with a health and safety duty.
+A duty holder fails to comply with a health and safety duty.